isomerpages/moe-loyangviewsec/_sec-1-registration/Sec 1 Registration 2026.md

 </td>
 <td rowspan="1" colspan="1">
 <p>If your child/ward is eligible for SBB, you will receive the form on the
-afternoon of Thursday, 19 December 2024 via PG or email.
+afternoon of Friday, 19 December 2025 via PG or email.
 Please return the completed form to your child/ward’s Form Teacher by Tuesday, 7 January 2025.
 <br>
 <br>Please click refer to MOE website (<a href="https://www.moe.gov.sg/microsites/psle-fsbb/full-subject-based-banding/main.html" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/microsites/psle-fsbb/full-subject-based-banding/main.html</a>)